 It would be a shame to go through all these steps to build a killer profile for brand-building if you keep your profile private the whole time.
 You need to have a public profile so that anyone can access your page regardless of whether they are connected with you.
 Potential employers, clients, and employees can all find you through Linkedin, but they can only do it if your profile is public.
 It's a straightforward change, but it could cost a lot if you miss it!
 So make sure to press that button before you do anything else.

 I'd only recommend having your profile private if you decide to make substantial changes and are concerned about your profile looking unpolished for a day or two.
 If you're giving your page a makeover, you can always set your profile to private for a day or two (try not to do more than that), and once you're sure everything is in place, put it back to the public.

 All Connections Are Good Connections

 Just as you should be liberal in accepting connection requests, you should also take more freedom in making connection requests yourself.
 You don't want to make requests to anyone; that would be exhausting.
-However, if there are people in your industry who would be valuable connections, you should definitely reach out to them.
-One of the most significant parts of building a strong brand is surrounding yourself with valuable people.
+However, if there are people in your industry who would be valuable connections, you should reach out to them.
+One of the most significant parts of building a solid brand is surrounding yourself with valuable people.

 Make a Custom URL

 As you can see, I've been using dashes instead of other symbols like underscores for my examples.
-Search engines read dashes as spaces, so it's best to use dashes since it's more likely that your Linkedin will come up if someone searches "Thomas Edison" in Google if you use dashes rather than underscores.
+Search engines read dashes as spaces, so it's best to use dashes since it's more likely that your LinkedIn will come up if someone searches "Thomas Edison" in Google if you use dashes rather than underscores.